mozillascience/studyGroup/README.md

    - follow the instructions in the file on how to edit it;
    - when you're done, press the green 'Commit Changes' button at the bottom of the page.

 That's it, you're done!
-You can see your new website at `http://yourUserName.github.io/studyGroup/`, where `yourUserName` is the user name you signed up for GitHub with.
+You can see your new website at `https://yourUserName.github.io/studyGroup/`, where `yourUserName` is the user name you signed up for GitHub with.
 If this is your first time making a webpage on GitHub, it might take 30 minutes for things to percolate through their computers - don't worry, it's all good, check back later and your website should be up and running.

+### Optional: Setting up a Google Calendar for your Study Group

+If you'd like to offer your community a calendar of events they can import into their own calendars, try using a Google Calendar.
+To set up, make a new google account, and update the variables in `_config.yml` under the heading 'Setup Google Calendar'.

+You can add events to your calendar by hand, but if you'd like to manage it automatically, there's a script to do so in `scripts/updateCalendar.py`; instructions for use are at the top of that file.

 ## How to Launch a New Event